rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 Now, the final part of your studio/lab/workshop is a domain (website + complete access to the webserver that powers it, so that you can install other platforms/services) of your own.
 A typical setup will be something along the lines of:

-1. your-domain-name.org for your narrative, annotations, and anything you build regarding your work
+1. `your-domain-name.org` for your narrative, annotations, and anything you build regarding your work.
-2. github.com/your-name for your scratch pad and code repository
+2. `github.com/your-name` for your scratch pad and code repository.

 On your blog/narrative, you'll have a page that collates all of your web annotations as well.
 You'll also have - typically - an 'about' page where you can signal the kinds of history you're interested in, and the preferred way for people to get in touch with you.
 You do not have to use your real name.
 Remember the [real names policy](http://site.craftingdigitalhistory.ca/rubric-and-assessment.html#real-names-policy)